 The Services Australia website provides a useful online child support estimator tool, which can be used to estimate the amount of child support that may be either payable or receivable.

-Child support may be paid by private collection between the parties or alternatively, Services Australia can monitor the payment of child support.
+Child support may be paid by private collection between the parties, or alternatively, Services Australia can monitor the payment of child support.

 Parties are also able to enter into private agreements that cover child support and broader financial support for children.
 In our blog, “The difference between a Binding Child Support Agreement and a Limited Child Support Agreement”, we explored the options available to parties to enter these private agreements, including the advantages and disadvantages of these agreements.

-If parties cannot agree between themselves the level of financial support, if any, a party seeking spousal maintenance needs to make an application to the Federal Circuit and Family Court of Australia or the Family Court of Western Australia.
+If parties cannot agree between themselves on the level of financial support, if any, a party seeking spousal maintenance needs to make an application to the Federal Circuit and Family Court of Australia or the Family Court of Western Australia.

 Spousal maintenance can be sought on an interim or a final basis.

 Interim spousal maintenance is to apply for a short period of time, such as until the parties are able to finalise their property settlement.

 Final spousal maintenance orders may apply for a longer period of time, such as until children have completed school.
 This allows, for example, the party with care of the children an opportunity to obtain full-time work again, overcome a health issue or until a party undertakes training to assist them to gain employment.

 If an application is made for spousal maintenance, the Court will consider the applicant’s ability to support themselves and whether they have a need for spousal maintenance.
 For example, if a party is unable to meet their usual weekly expenditure (eg, food, rent, petrol, utility bills etc) from their weekly income, they may have a need for financial support from the other party to meet any shortfall.